rohanjadhav05/sudoko/README.md

     npm install
     ```

-3. Comple the Typescript code and start the backend server:
+3. Compile the Typescript code and start the backend server:

     ```bash
     tsc -b